Atopic Dermatitis (Eczema)

-Eczema herpeticum (Kaposi varicelliform eruption) is a diffuse herpes simplex infection occurring in patients with AD.
+Eczema herpeticum (also called Kaposi varicelliform eruption) is a diffuse herpes simplex infection occurring in patients with AD.
 It manifests as grouped vesicles in areas of active or recent dermatitis, although normal skin can be involved.
 High fever and adenopathy may develop after several days.
 Occasionally, this infection can become systemic, which may be fatal.
 Sometimes the eye is involved, causing a painful corneal lesion.

 Patients with long-standing AD may develop cataracts in their 20s or 30s.

 Frequent use of topical products exposes patients to many potential allergens, and contact dermatitis caused by these products may aggravate and complicate AD, as may the generally dry skin that is common among these patients.

-Diagnosis is clinical (see Table: Clinical Findings in Atopic Dermatitis*).
-AD is often hard to differentiate from other dermatoses (eg, seborrheic dermatitis, contact dermatitis, nummular dermatitis, psoriasis), although a family history of atopy and the distribution of lesions are helpful.
+Atopic dermatitis is often hard to differentiate from other dermatoses (eg, seborrheic dermatitis, contact dermatitis, nummular dermatitis, psoriasis), although a family history of atopy and the distribution of lesions are helpful.
 The following distribution patterns can help with differentiation:

 Because patients can still develop other skin disorders, not all subsequent skin problems should be attributed to AD.

 Diagnostic Clinical Features in Atopic Dermatitis*